scanhamman/ror1/README.md

 the characters in the names allows the script to be readily identified, and this information is added to each name record, as being of potential value when displaying the data.

-<br> d) The simplification of a few field names to make them easier to use, e.g. country_subdivision_code
-becomes csubdiv_code, and continent_code becomes cont_code.
+d) The simplification of a few field names to make them easier to use, e.g. country_subdivision_code becomes csubdiv_code, and continent_code becomes cont_code.

 The src data is designed to be used as the basis for ad hoc SQL queries of the